Karina-BsAs/Karina-BsAs/README.md

-- 👋 Hi, I’m @Karina-BsAs
+- 👋 Hi, I’m @Karina-Oliver
-- 👀 I’m interested in web design
+- 👀 I’m interested in web design.
-- 🌱 I’m currently learning web design and front-end developpement
+- 🌱 I’m currently learning Full Stack developer, Google Ux Design and Google IT Support.
-- 💞️ I’m looking to collaborate on front-end developpement
+- 💞️ I’m looking to collaborate on front-end developpement.
-- 📫 How to reach me ...

 <!---
 Karina-BsAs/Karina-BsAs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.